mlandacoding/XMBemulator/README.md

 6 - Go to C:/XMBemulator/ move the Shortcut for XMBemulator to your desktop

 7 - Run the application and enjoy!
+(Note first runtime will take a little longer as python will install required assets)

 Coming soon: ROM previews when a ROM is highlighted, support for